-All in-person programs and tours are suspended through at least September 7.
+All in-person programs and tours are suspended through the end of 2020.

 The Saint Louis Art Museum offers free interactive tours and art-making programs for community groups and organizations.

 Youth SmART is a free art program offered to community groups in the St. Louis area.
 This 90-minute experience includes an interactive tour with sketching and discussion in the galleries followed by an art activity in the classroom.
 Groups can choose from the following themes:

 - Ancient Cultures

 - Medieval Arms & Armor

 - Focus on Artists Today